IEEE-USA CVD

 IEEE-USA has teamed up with an outside consultant, Soapbox, who will provide you with a detailed schedule and map.

 Yes!
 Photos are allowed and encouraged.
 Videos are encouraged as well, but no recording is permitted during actual meetings.
-For future CVD promotions and to document the event we would love for you to take pictures with the representatives you meet with.
+For future CVD promotions and to document the event we would love for you to take pictures with the representatives you meet with (with their permission).

 IEEE-USA will determine the specific topics you will raise in your meetings.
 Everyone will have the same ones and they will align with the priorities and positions as determined by the IEEE-USA Policy Committees and the Board of Directors.